Seattle scores 3 goals in 3rd period to pull away for 4-2 win over Anaheim

 Kartye gave Seattle the lead six minutes later, zipping a shot from the point that got through Dostal.
 It was his first goal since Jan.
 13, ending a 25-game streak without a goal.

+“He’s had some good opportunities if you look over the last few games here, but too many pucks were missing the net,” Hakstol said.
+“Tonight he got it, shot it and put it on net.
+And good things happen when you do that.”

-Beniers added a power-play goal with 4:25 remaining to make it 4-2.
-It was his 12th of the season.
+Beniers added another power-play goal with 4:25 remaining, scoring his 12th of the season to make it 4-2.

 Seattle broke a scoreless tie 9:03 into the second when Jordan Eberle’s point-blank rebound shot deflected off Schwartz’s stick for a power-play goal.
 Schwartz was credited with his 13th goal of the season and Eberle picked up his 400th career assist.